samuwa/pagos-cursor/db_setup/database_schema.md

 - `pg_stat_statements` and `pg_stat_statements_info` are PostgreSQL system performance views and are not part of the application's business domain.
 - Composite primary keys are used for associative (many-to-many) tables like `receiver_accounts` and `receiver_categories`.
+- User roles are now normalized in the `user_roles` table instead of boolean flags in the `users` table.
+- UUID is used for user IDs to be compatible with Supabase Auth.
+- Reimbursements are tracked in the separate `reembolsos` table instead of a boolean flag in expenses.
+- All tables include `created_at`, `updated_at`, and `deleted_at` timestamps for audit trails and soft deletes.
+- Custom enum types are used for expense phases and user roles.

 ---